 Basic Cookie Dough

-This dough is very child-friendly -- it comes together quickly and stands up to a lot of handling.
-Turn it into cut, rolled, and decorated cookies, for giving or for enjoying at home.
+With this one simple recipe, you can create five tempting treats.
+It's not only versatile -- it's child-friendly.
+It comes together quickly and stands up to a lot of handling.
+Turn it into cut, rolled and decorated cookies.
 You can double or triple this recipe and freeze a batch or two for later.